PrefectHQ/prefect/docs/orchestration/concepts/tokens.md

 ![api key naming](/api_key_name.png)

-After you click create you will be prompted with the key which you can copy and store in a safe place.
-Then you should see the key added to your list of keys for that account.
+After you click create you will be prompted with the service account key which you can copy and store in a safe place.
+Then you should see the service account key added to your list of keys for that account.

 ![api key list](/api_key_list.png)

 ### CLI

-To create a key with the CLI run the `create-token` command with the desired key name and scope.
+To create a service account key with the CLI run the `create-token` command with the desired service account key name and scope.
 For more information on how to use the CLI go [here](cli.html).

 ```
 $ prefect auth create-token -n my-runner-token -s RUNNER